 The third and fourth Steering Committee meetings involved presentations of the Plan's strategies and implementation matrix.
-The Steerina Committee reviewed the document and recommended additional corrections prior to approval.
-The revised Plan was then presented at a Public Open House to solicit any remaining input from members of the Public before being recommended for acceptance by the Common Council.
+The Steering Committee reviewed the document and recommended additional corrections prior to approval.
+The revised Plan was then presented to the Plan Commission to solicit any remaining input from members of the Public before being recommended for acceptance by the Common Council.